 You can view your reservation settings using vSphere or an SSH client (such as PuTTY).
 See your VMware vSphere documentation for details about configuring resources, reservations, and storage on a vSphere virtual appliance.

-View vSphere reservation settings for SEM
+View the vSphere reservation settings for SEM

-You can view reservation settings using the vSphere client.
+You can view the reservation settings using the vSphere client.
 See your VMware vSphere documentation for details about configuring resources, reservations, and storage on a vSphere virtual machine.

-Log into vSphere and check the Settings/Reservations.
+Log into vSphere and check the Settings/Reservations resource.